airqo-platform/AirQo-api/src/incentives/README.md

 ## Limitations and Fair Usage

 The API has usage limits and fair usage policies in place to prevent abuse and maintain a high-quality service.

+**Update:**
+The scope of the service is now shifting towards IoT sim card management as the main focus.